-With warmer weather around the corner, Vermont homeowners will have new challenges to face as the summer sets in.
+With warmer weather comes new challenges to face for Vermont homeowners.
 As the heat rises during the summer months, insects and other pests may seek out a welcome reprieve and reliable water source in your garage.
 Playing host to pesky critters in your garage can escalate into more than just a minor inconvenience.
 By following a few easy steps ahead of time, you can avoid inadvertently leasing out your garage to unwanted vermin.

 Sometimes the increased insects and pests in your garage stem from a poorly maintained garage door.
 If you suspect there may be an issue with your garage door, contact the team at Overhead Door to schedule maintenance or repair services today.

 Common Pests Found in Your Garage

 The great outdoors holds many wild and wonderful creatures.
 But it’s safe to say you probably don’t want any of them lurking inside your home.
 Garages provide the perfect nesting opportunity for many such critters, including the following most commonly found pests in garages:

 While it’s never pleasant to find one of these pests hiding out in your home, identifying them is an important first step to understanding how to safely remove them from your garage.
 Once you know what you’re up against, you can plan accordingly and take the appropriate measures for removal and prevention.

 Steps for Keeping Bugs & Pests Out of Your Garage